-Maureen grew up in Sendai, Japan and in 1995 won first prize at the Bach Hall Classical Music Competition in Nakaniida, Japan.
-Her primary teachers include Bruce Berg, Kenneth Goldsmith, Peter Schaffer, Rudolf Haken, Donald Schleicher, and Yumiko Shibuya.
+Maureen grew up in Sendai, Japan and won first prize at the 1995 Bach Hall Classical Music Competition in Nakaniida, Japan.
+Her primary teachers include Bruce Berg, Kenneth Goldsmith, Peter Schaffer, Donald Schleicher, and Yumiko Shibuya.
 Maureen holds degrees from Baylor University (University Scholar, magna cum laude) and a doctorate from the University of Illinois at Urbana-Champaign, where she wrote a dissertation on the history of the Sendai Philharmonic Orchestra.

 Dr. Murchie has held teaching positions at Eastern Illinois University, McLennan Community College, University of Illinois, Elgin Symphony Youth Orchestra, Neuqua Valley High School, Illinois Summer Youth Music (ISYM), and InterSchool Orchestras of New York.
 From 2011-12 she served as Music Director at First Presbyterian Church in Urbana, Illinois.